microsoft/fluentui/rfcs/convergence/exposing-popper-options.md

 We can achieve this with an agreement that the current `PositioningProps` would be supported by all v9 components, while internal popper options can still belong to `PopperOptions` type in the `react-positioning` package.

-### Shorthand `placement` configuration
+### Shorthand `positioning` configuration

-The next step to this proposal is to make sure that all components which use a positioned element should allow users to configure popper through a `placement` prop that behaves like a shorthand.
-An extra helper will be required to resolve shorthand to full popper configuration internally, but the external API for `placement` is very clean for users.
+The next step to this proposal is to make sure that all components which use a positioned element should allow users to configure popper through a `positioning` prop that behaves like a shorthand.
+An extra helper will be required to resolve shorthand to full popper configuration internally, but the external API for `positioning` is very clean for users.

+Shorthand _should not_ but used for the `usePopper` hook or any of the internals in `react-positioning` it is intended syntax for component developers to simplify the positioning options for end users.

 The usage examples below will detail the usage of this shorthand.